ha-young-jung/DATA550_final_project/README.md

 ## Synchronizing the package repository
   - My final project directory includes a lock file and renv folder that captures information on the packages used to create the report.
   - Run `make install` command in your terminal to restore the package environment for my project.

+## Building the Docker image
+  - Run `make final_project` to build the Docker image.
+  - This is a link to the image on DockerHub: https://hub.docker.com/repository/docker/hayoungjung/final_project/general

 ## Generating the report
-  - Run `make` command in your terminal, and this will sequentially execute the R script files to build the report.
+  - Run `make report/GA_Opioid_Report.html` command in your terminal, and this will sequentially execute the R script files and generate the report.
   - If you want to ensure a clean build, run `make clean` command first.
 This removes any previously generated outputs from the R scripts, ensuring the process works correctly from start to finish.

+## Note
+  - The report can only be generated on a Mac or Linux OS.